input-output-hk/marlowe-cardano/marlowe/specification/marlowe-cardano-specification.md

 Any Cardano monetary policy may be used to mint the role tokens used in a Marlowe contract instance.
 For security in standard Marlowe use cases, a one-time or locked minting policy such as `Plutus.Contracts.Currency.OneShotCurrency` is recommended.
 Exotic use cases might employ other monetary policies.
 It is the responsibility both of the developer of the off-chain code managing a contract instance and also of the user of the contract instance to verify that the monetary policy of the role tokens meets their security requirements.

+The off-chain [Marlowe Runtime](../marlowe-runtime/doc/) services use a safe one-shot monetary policy to mint role tokens if the user requests.
+The [Marlowe Best Practices Guide](./best-practices.md) discussed security requirements for role tokens.

 ## Representation of Marlowe Semantics in Plutus